-Location data, anonymous mobile location signals, and the insights it provides can be used to understand company performance.
+Location data, pseudonymous mobile location signals, and the insights it provides can be used to understand company performance.
 By analyzing foot traffic for a business and its category, it is possible to compare its patterns against its competitors in the category.
 Foot traffic data provides information about the number of customers a business serves, and how they interact with that business.
 Investors and investment banks may find this data informative when deciding whether or not to invest in a company, or when conducting financial modeling.

 Other business performance metrics that can be derived from location data include the days of the week or times of days when foot traffic is at its peak.
 Analysts can also use dwell time, or the amount of time a mobile device is observed at a place or location, as a measure of consumer engagement.
 Generally speaking, when dwell time is longer, consumers are more engaged with the business and are more likely to have made a purchase while there.